This article may contain links from our affiliate partners. Please read how we make money!

 8. Instant Pot Chicken Vindaloo

 An insanely delicious Instant Pot Chicken Vindaloo made with chicken thighs and toasted spices.
 All the warm, smokey spices combine to create a silky smooth sauce packed full of flavor.
-This is one of our favorite instant pot meal prep recipes!
+This is one of my favorite instant pot meal prep recipes!

 9. Mangalorean Prawn Curry